 RPU Riverside Basin Groundwater Management Plan (October 2012)

-The goal of the Riverside Basin Groundwater Management Plan (GWMP) is to provide aplanning framework to operate and manage the groundwater basin in a sustainable manner to ensure a long term reliable supply for beneficial uses among all stakeholders in the basin.
+The goal of the Riverside Basin Groundwater Management Plan (GWMP) is to provide a planning framework to operate and manage the groundwater basin in a sustainable manner to ensure a long term reliable supply for beneficial uses among all stakeholders in the basin.

 The purpose of this Riverside Basin GWMP, including the development of the plan and the plan document itself, is to inform the public of the importance of groundwater to the Riverside Basin and the challenges and opportunities it presents; develop consensus among stakeholders on issues and solutions related to groundwater; build relationships among stakeholders within the basin and between local, state, and federal agencies; and define actions for developing project and management programs to ensure the long term sustainability of groundwater resources in the Riverside Basin.
 This GWMP provides action items that, when implemented, are intended to optimize groundwater levels, enhance water quality, and minimize land subsidence.